angela1C/Machine-Learning-and-Statistics-Tasks-Project-2020/README.md

 # MachineLearningTasks2020

-This is the repository for the Tasks assessment for Machine Learning and Statistics at GMIT 2020.
+    This repository contains my submission for the Machine Learning and Statistics Tasks 2020 Project as part of the requirement for the for the Machine Learning and Statistics module at GMIT as part of the Higher Diploma in Computing and Data Analytics programme.
+This repository contains the Jupyter notebook Tasks.ipynb which contains the main body of the work.
+There are four separate tasks in the notebook which are laid out in order from Task 1 to Task 4.
+Each task is self-contained and can be viewed or run independent of the other tasks in the same notebook.
+The four tasks were assigned at various dates in October and November 2020.

 ## How to download this repository